10 Deadly Public Speaking Mistakes and How to Avoid Them

 Learn more about Liam

-Mistake 1 – Using the 10/10/10 Presentation Structure
+Mistake 1: Using the 10/10/10 Presentation Structure

-The 10/10/10 structure is common in corporate settings:
+The 10/10/10 structure is everywhere in corporate settings:

-• 10 minutes giving an agenda
+• 10 minutes on the agenda

-• 10 minutes delivering main points
+• 10 minutes on the main points

-• 10 minutes concluding
+• 10 minutes summarising

 What to Do Instead

-2. Body: Deliver your main points clearly and concisely
+2. Body: deliver your main points clearly and concisely.

-Mistake 2 – Making PowerPoint the Presentation Instead of You
+Mistake 2: Making PowerPoint the Presentation Instead of You

 What to Do Instead

-Create minimalist slides that enhance understanding:
+Build minimalist slides that aid understanding:

-• Include only one key point per slide
+• One key point per slide

-Mistake 3 – Not Planning Clear Transitions Between Points
+Mistake 3: Not Planning Clear Transitions Between Points

 What to Do Instead

-Plan smooth, simple connections between points:
+Plan simple, deliberate links between points:

-Mistake 4 – Scripting Your Presentation
+Mistake 4: Scripting Your Presentation

 What to Do Instead

-Mistake 5 – Hiding Behind the Podium
+Mistake 5: Hiding Behind the Podium

 What to Do Instead

-Step out from behind the podium and engage your audience:
+Step out and engage the room:

 • Stand tall with open posture

-• Maintain eye contact throughout your talk
+• Hold eye contact throughout your presentation

-Mistake 6 – Opening with a Joke
+Mistake 6: Opening with a Joke

 What to Do Instead